 The iOS version of Clean Master is Cheetah Mobile.

-Unlike the Android app, iPhone application does not cover all the functional completeness described above.
-In fact, its options are limited to the Gallery pics scanning and cleaning.
+If you want to cover all the functional completeness described above, it's better to inquiry about Android app development services instead of iOS ones.
+In fact, it's options are limited to the Gallery pics scanning and cleaning.
 Cheetah Mobile smartly detects identical or very similar photos and deletes the unnecessary copies after your confirmation.

 How does rooting matter?